MewsSystems/gitbook-connector-api/operations/finance.md

 | `GrossValue` | number | optional | Gross value including all taxes. |
 | `TaxValues` | array of [Tax Value](finance.md#tax-value) | optional | The tax values applied. |

-For most amounts, precision of values depends on [Currency](configuration.md#currency) precision or Tax precision, based on [Pricing](configuration.md#pricing) of the enterprise.
+For most amounts, precision of values depends on `TaxPrecision` of [Enterprise](configuration.md#entreprise) or [Currency](configuration.md#currency) precision.
 But in some cases, precision can be higher.

 #### Tax value